jmersonuo/jmersonuo.github.io/Activities/Narrative-maps.md

         });
 ```

 Try un-commenting the zoom option.
 See how that changed the effect.
 Try a few different values.
-You can see how the final zoom changes.
+You can see how the final zoom level changes.
 Try un-commenting the speed option.
 See how that changed the effect.
 Try a few different values.
 You can see how the speed of the "fly" changes.

 Comment out the zoom and speed options.
 Now scroll up in the API, there is another function called "jumpTo".
 Let's try changing the function to "jumpTo" as below:

  ```javascript
          // add a 'Listener' to the div with the ID 'fly', that's the button.